What is a flexible spending account and health savings account?

 Medical costs are expensive.
 Health insurance obviously helps, but it doesn’t cover everything, and you’ll inevitably come across stuff that you’ll have to pay for yourself.

 That’s where flexible spending accounts (or flexible spending arrangements.
-Up to you.) come in.
+Up to you.) and health savings accounts come in.

-FSAs are a way for you to help pay for some of your medical expenses that insurance won’t cover – and help you with your taxes along the way.
+FSAs and HSAs are a way for you to help pay for some of your medical expenses that insurance won’t cover – and help you with your taxes along the way.

 So what is a flexible spending account, or FSA?
 An FSA is used to help people pay for medical expenses that they have to pay for out of pocket.

 "But I can just pay for stuff myself with my normal money, right?"

 Yes, you can.
 But an FSA is specifically set up to help you save money by saving on your taxes.

 Here’s how it works: your FSA is made available through your employer, which means they have to offer it through their benefits and you can’t just go and sign up on your own (but if they do offer it, contributing to an FSA is completely optional).
 It’s preloaded by your employer at the beginning of the year, and throughout the year funds are deducted from your paycheck to pay for it.

 But your contributions are pre-tax.
 Whatever you contribute is deducted from your taxable income come April, so instead of paying tax on a hypothetical $40,000, you’re only paying it on $38,000.

 This is good for employees, but it also works out for employers because it reduces the payroll tax they owe, usually by more than it takes to offer an FSA.